ros2/tsc_working_group_governance_template/README.md

   * Responsible for breaking ties

 To become a member or change role, create an issue in this repository using the appropriate issue template.
 Such applications are accepted upon unanimous agreement from Approvers, and are typically based on the applicant's history with the subprojects of the Working Group.
+The Lead role cannot be applied for, as it is an appointee of the ROS 2 TSC.

 ### Modifying this governance document